adithnaveen/sapient-freshers-aem-oct-2021/README.md

 ---
 # Day 4

-"What is a build tool?, Overview of Maven, Environment Setup, Maven POM File, Creating a java project using maven, Maven Directory Structure, Project o External Dependencies
+What is a build tool?, Overview of Maven, Environment Setup, Maven POM File, Creating a java project using maven, Maven Directory Structure, Project o External Dependencies
 Maven Repository
 Build Lifecycle, phases and goals